D7460N/easter/docs/03_basics/projection.md

 # Projection

 ## Definition
-Projection is the art of using one’s voice to speak or sing clearly and audibly without strain.
+Projection is the art of using one's voice to speak or sing clearly and audibly without strain.
 It is not shouting — it is supported, controlled breath that carries words to every corner of the room while preserving tone and meaning.

 ## Purpose